+All community members, including those fully vaccinated are expected to follow our testing cadences.
 Review the policies and frequencies for unobserved self-administered testing below.

 - Harvard is using an unobserved PCR test for all affiliates authorized to be on campus.
 For Harvard affiliates who are authorized to be on campus, you’re required to test yourself at your assigned cadence, outlined below.

 - Questions about whether or not you’re eligible for testing?
 Contact your School or Unit’s local testing coordinator.

 - Technical questions about creating your Color account?
 Email email@example.com.

 - To learn more about the steps for self-testing, watch the self-swab training module linked below.